jimherd/F303_Wattbot_nt/README.md

 2. **LLcontrol**   : **L**ow **L**evel motion and sensor control
 3. **FPGAcontrol** : Time critical control of sensor and actuator interfaces

+This repository contains the code for the LLcontrol subsystem.

-The LLcontrol system has the following characteristics
+## LLcontrol subsystem characteristics

-- Based on STM32F303RE microprocessor
+- Based on STM32F303RE microprocessor (72MHz Arm M4)
 - Programmed with the MbedOS/RTOS system (Mbed Studio)
 - UART connection to the HLcontrol subsystems
 - High speed byte bus to FPGAcontrol subsystems

-##Tasks
+## Tasks

 - Communicate with HLcontrol computer through serial port
 - Communicate with FPGA through a fast bidirectional 8-bit bus